metercai/FriendlyWrt-M1x/README.md

 `$ ./build.sh nanopi_r4s.mk`

 ### Memo:
-1. Building uboot and kernel is easy, but Friendlywrt is difficult.
-Errors occur frequently.
-You can build it several times with the following command.
+1. Building uboot and kernel is easy, but friendlywrt is difficult.
+It was no surprise when errors occur.
+You can build it repeatly with the following command.
 The command can view the detailed building information output through another terminal window.

 Terminal1:
 `$ make V=s 2>&1 | tee build.log | grep -i -E "^make.*(error|[12345]...Entering dir)"`